Between Kampot and Koh Rong / Koh Rong Samloem / Koh Sdach Islands.

 (it’s small and there could be waves.)

 They may ask you to wear a life jacket before departing.
-You can just take it off if you want after departing.

 The front seats of the boat are quieter than the back.